-Tahini and olive oil would both be considered “good fats” for the South Beach Diet, so Barely-Cooked Green Beans with Tahini-Lemon Sauce would be a great low-carb side dish that would be approved for all phases of the diet, and it would also be good for most low-carb eating plans, including Paleo.
+This recipe would be great for most low-carb eating plans, maybe even Keto depending on how strict you’re being on carbs.
+Tahini and olive oil would both be considered “good fats” for the original South Beach Diet, so Green Beans with Tahini-Lemon Sauce would be a great side dish that would be approved for all phases of the diet.

 Find More Recipes Like This One: